human2l/lms-new/README.md

 Can select one of the courses to save as his/her course.
 * Tutor:
 Can view all courses in LMS.
+* Admin(available in the future):N/A

 ### Lesson Management:
 *  Student:
-    View all of the lessons under his/her course.
+    View all of the lessons belong to their course.
-    View all of the lessons he/she have chosen.
+    View all of the lessons they have chosen.
-    Choose one or more lessons as their lessons about to study.
+    Select one or more lessons to their lesson-list for studying.
-    Remove one or more lessons from their lesson list.
+    Remove one or more lessons from their lesson-list.
 *  Tutor:
-    View all of the lessons he teach.
+    View all of the lessons they teach.
-    Create new lesson under one specific course.
+    Create new lessons to a course.
     Delete one or more of lessons he teach.
     Modify one or more of lessons he teach.
-*  Admin:
+*  Admin: N/A
-    View all of the lessons.
+    ~~View all of the lessons.
-    Create one new lesson and assign to a tutor.
+    ~~Create one new lesson and assign to a tutor.
-    Delete one or more lessons.
+    ~~Delete one or more lessons.
-    Modify one or more lessons.
+    ~~Modify one or more lessons.

-### Personnel Management:
+### Personnel Management: N/A
 Admin function, undeveloped for now.

 ### Profile Management: